-How To...
-Take Care Of Your Felt Cowboy Hat
+How To Care For Your Felt Cowboy Hat

-Felt makes a superior fabric for a cowboy hat because it is light, smooth, much harder to tear or damage than other fabrics, and is naturally water resistant.
-Below are some tips to help you keep your felt cowboy hat looking and wearing its best.
+Felt makes a superior fabric for a cowboy hat because it is light, smooth, much harder to tear than other fabrics, and is naturally water resistant.

 Caring For Your Felt Cowboy Hat